shabin5785/Golang_notes/Go_3.md

 Logger type from log package, below, are cal le d getters and setters.
 However, when naming a getter met hod, we usually omit the Get prefix.

+-Go sty le does not forbid exp orted fields.
+Of course, once exp orted, a field cannot be unexported without an incompatible change to the API, so the initial choice should be deliberate and should consider the complexity of the invar iants that must be maintained, the likelihood of future changes, and the quantity of client code that would be affec ted by a change.